 Section 6 - EFFECTIVE DATE.
-The Board of Supervisors declares this Ordinance is necessary as an urgency measure for preserving the public health, safety and welfare.
-This ordinance shall take effective immediately upon its passage and shall expire 45 days thereafter unless extended pursuant to law.
-(Notwithstanding longer dates set forth in the ordinance above, this ordinance shall expire in 45 days unless lawfully extended by the board of Supervisors.)
+This ordinance shall become effective thirty days after adoption.
 Prior to the expiration of fifteen (15) days from the adoption thereof shall be published at least one time in a newspaper of general circulation in San Benito County, with the names of the Supervisors voting for or against the same.
+In the alternative a summary or a display ad may be published as allowed by law.

-In regular session of the Board of Supervisors of the County of San Benito, adopted this 27th day of September, 2016, on regular roll call of the members of said Board by the following vote:
+The foregoing ordinance was introduced at a regular meeting of the Board of Supervisors of the County of San Benito on 27th day of September, 2016, and thereafter duly passed and adopted by the Board of Supervisors of the County of San Benito at a regular meeting held the 11th day of October, 2016, by the following vote:

 AYES: Supervisor(s)

 NOES: Supervisor(s)

 ABSENT OR NOT VOTING:

 Robert Rivas,

-Chair, Board of Supervisors
+Chair.
+Board of Supervisor